tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

-An on-path adversary, who is able to observe the DTLS protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same connection id pair (for bi-directional communication).
-Without multi-homing or mobility, the use of the CID has the same privacy properties of the 5-tuple.
+An on-path adversary, who is able to observe the DTLS protocol exchanges between the DTLS client and the DTLS server, is able to link the observed payloads to all subsequent payloads carrying the same ID pair (for bi-directional communication).
+Without multi-homing or mobility, the use of the CID exposes the same information as the 5-tuple.

 An on-path adversary can also black-hole traffic or create a reflection attack against third parties because a DTLS peer has no means to distinguish a